Population data is useful for environmental health monitoring

 For example, looking at the elderly population alongside the numbers of very cold days in each region helps determine where excess winter deaths might occur most often.

-In New Zealand, the census is the major source of information about our population.
-You can find more information about the population in this section.
+In New Zealand, the Census is the major source of information about our population.

 The link between environment and people